kubernetes/website/content/en/blog/_posts/2019-02-04-poseidon-firmament-scheduler-announcement.md

 ## Possible Use Case Scenarios – When to use it

-As mentioned earlier that Poseidon-Firmament scheduler enables extremely high throughput scheduling environment at scale due to its bulk scheduling approach superiority versus K8S pod-at-a-time approach.
+[Poseidon-Firmament scheduler](https://kubernetes.io/docs/concepts/extend-kubernetes/poseidon-firmament-alternate-scheduler/) enables extremely high throughput scheduling environment at scale due to its bulk scheduling approach superiority versus K8S pod-at-a-time approach.
 In our extensive tests, we have observed substantial throughput benefits as long as resource requirements (CPU/Memory) for incoming Pods is uniform across jobs (Replicasets/Deployments/Jobs), mainly due to efficient amortization of work across jobs.

-Although, Poseidon-Firmament scheduler is capable of scheduling various types of workloads (service, batch, etc.), following are the few use cases where it excels the most:
+Although, [Poseidon-Firmament scheduler](https://kubernetes.io/docs/concepts/extend-kubernetes/poseidon-firmament-alternate-scheduler/) is capable of scheduling various types of workloads (service, batch, etc.), following are the few use cases where it excels the most:

   1. For “Big Data/AI” jobs consisting of large no. of tasks, throughput benefits are tremendous.

   2. Substantial throughput benefits also for service or batch job scenarios where workload resource requirements are uniform across jobs (Replicasets/Deplyments/Jobs).

 ## Current Project Stage

-Currently Poseidon-Firmament project is an incubation project - Alpha Release available at https://github.com/kubernetes-sigs/poseidon.
+Currently Poseidon-Firmament project is an incubation project.
+Alpha Release is available at https://github.com/kubernetes-sigs/poseidon.